fivetran/dbt_dynamics_365_crm/README.md

 This package models Microsoft Dynamics 365 CRM data from [Fivetran's connector](https://fivetran.com/docs/applications/microsoft-dynamics/dynamics365crm).
 It uses data in the format described by [this ERD](https://fivetran.com/docs/applications/microsoft-dynamics/dynamics365crm#schemainformation).

-The main focus of the package is to enhance the Microsoft Dynamics 365 CRM data by adding human-readable labels for fields that store coded values (e.g., integer codes or option sets).
+The main focus of the package is to enhance the Microsoft Dynamics 365 CRM data by adding human-readable labels for fields (created as `<field_name>_label`) that store coded values (e.g., integer codes or option sets).
 This package integrates stringmaps into the source tables, translating codes into meaningful labels.

 <!--section="dynamics_365_crm_transformation_model"-->
 The following table provides a detailed list of all models materialized within this package by default.